google/starlark-go/doc/spec.md

 respectively.
 The unary `~` operator yields the bitwise inversion of its integer argument.
 The `<<` and `>>` operators shift the first argument to the left or right by the number of bits given by the second argument.
-(These features are not part of the Java implementation.)

 Any bool, number, or string may be interpreted as an integer by using the `int` built-in function.